sonalparab/shsh/README.md

 * Multiple commands in one line separated by `;`
 * Redirection
 * Piping (Single pipe only)
-* Extra whitespace in between commands
+* Extra whitespace at the beginning, end, or in between commands
 * `Ctrl-c` sends to children & doesn't affect main parent

 ## Attempted